How to A/B Test App Store Screenshots With AI-Generated Variants

 A traditional variant workflow looks like:

 That's 4–6 weeks per learning cycle.
-At that pace you'll run 8 experiments a year — and half of them will be on variants you guessed at, not validated.
+At that pace you'll run 8 experiments a year, and half of them will be on variants you guessed at rather than validated.

 The fix is generating variants in minutes instead of days.
 SnapMonk's AI engine ships an entire 5-frame screenshot set from a single description, which means you can produce three meaningfully different variants in the time it takes to make coffee: